GraceKeane/Zookeeper-Assignment/README.md

 ## Building and Running the Cluster Healer Application
 ### Building
-Use the maven `package` goal from the IntelliJ tool window to build an executable jar from your code.
-The jar will be called `cluster-healer-1.0-SNAPSHOT-jar-with-dependencies.jar`and it will be in the `target` folder in your project.
+I Used the maven `package` goal from the IntelliJ tool window to build an executable jar from my code.
+The jar is called `cluster-healer-1.0-SNAPSHOT-jar-with-dependencies.jar`and it will be in the `target` folder of the project.

 ### Running
 Running this command from the `cluster-healer` project directory will start up 3 worker instances using the provided `faulty-worker.jar`, and will monitor the cluster to ensure that 3 instances are always running. **Ensure that you've started the Zookeeper server first**.